 From high-rises to walk-ups, there are also several affordable off-campus living options in Center City and the surrounding neighborhoods.
 While living downtown, you can see the Liberty Bell, walk through Independence Hall, delight in the world-famous Philadelphia Orchestra or Pennsylvania Ballet, spend hours in the Philadelphia Museum of Art, or enjoy an afternoon at one of many science and cultural museums or the nation's oldest zoo.
 For those looking for nightlife, there are hundreds of restaurants as well as theaters, concert halls and clubs.

-Both the Queen Lane and Center City campuses offer several dining options for students.
+The Queen Lane, West Reading and Center City campuses offer several dining options for students.
 At these locations, you can use your DragonCard to access Dragon Dollars.